 This capture is from a recent trip where we made a quick stop at the outer rim of the Grand Canyon.
 A trip back needs to be planned to explore more of this area.

-Lake Tahoe is one of the most breathtaking lakes I have ever visited.
+Lake Tahoe is one of the most breathtaking lakes I have ever visited and definitely one of the most Instagrammable spots in the Southwest.
 With the expanding waters and mountains on the horizon, it makes a picturesque spot to explore, and of course, take a beautiful photograph.
 This location is definitely a ways away from the deserts of Arizona and Utah, resulting in cooler weather.
 It’s a good idea to pack a jacket just in case it is chilly.

 Thank you for taking the time to read about my travels through the amazing Southwest US.
-I hope you get the chance to visit these Instagram worthy spots and snap your own incredible photos while you are there.
+I hope you get the chance to visit these Instagrammable spots around the Southwest and snap your own incredible photos while you are there.
 As always, stay inspired and keep exploring!